moloak/questions/.github/ISSUE_TEMPLATE/Custom.md

 Write your response here (required).

-### Include a live demo link so that I can run your code <!--This should be a link to a Plunker or Glitch project-->
+### Include a live demo link so that I can run your code. <!--This should be a link to a Plunker or Glitch project-->

 Write your response here (required).